-Motor boats in the water use propellor engines, that are a risk to any living creature when they are running at any given speed.
-As a result, both marine creatures, such as whale sharks, and swimmers, are prone to substantial injury, and very possible death, if they come in contact with the propellor.
+Motor boats in the water use propellor engines,.
+These pose a risk to any living creature when they are running at any given speed.
+As a result, both marine creatures, such as whale sharks, and swimmers are prone to substantial injury, and possible death, if they come in contact with the propellor.

-Yet, as all sharks in Nosy Be are immature individuals still too young to reproduce, it is crucial they reach sexual maturity (9 meters + ) so they can reproduce and help ensure the species survival.
+Yet, as all sharks in Nosy Be are immature individuals still too young to reproduce, it is crucial they reach sexual maturity (9+ meters) so they can reproduce and help ensure the survival of the species.

-Another reason is to not bother the sharks natural behaviour.
-In order to investigate the impact of boats and swimmers on whale sharks, Pierce et al. 2010 studied avoidance behaviours, such as banking (when the shark shows its back to the swimmer in a defense mechanism), which were shown to be correlated with the number of boats around at the time of the encounter.
-More boats meant a higher incidence of avoidance behaviours, while these were shown to be less frequent when there were fewer boats around, and when swimmers were relaxed.
+Another reason is to not bother the sharks’ natural behaviour.
+In order to investigate the impact of boats and swimmers on whale sharks, Pierce et al. 2010 studied avoidance behaviours, such as banking (when the shark shows its back to the swimmer in a defence mechanism), which were shown to be correlated with the number of boats around at the time of the encounter.
+More boats meant a higher incidence of avoidance behaviours.
+On the flip side, these avoidance behaviours were less frequent when there were fewer boats around and when swimmers were relaxed.

 Another benefit that comes with adopting a code of conduct is to enhance customer satisfaction, and provide them with the best possible experience so they will recommend both the place and the operator in the future.
-A study by Ziegler et al. 2012, in Mexico, showed that customer satisfaction was directly correlated with longer interactions with whale sharks and less people around, meaning better photography opportunities, less splashing around and a more relaxed whale shark.
+A study by Ziegler et al. 2012 in Mexico showed customer satisfaction was directly correlated with longer interactions with whale sharks and fewer people around; meaning better photographic opportunities, less splashing around and a more relaxed whale shark.

-Having a good code of conduct in place works to both minimise any possible impacts of tourism on whale sharks, while also improving client satisfaction.
+Having a good code of conduct in place works to minimise any possible impacts of tourism on whale sharks while also improving client satisfaction.

-Adopting the code of conduct will only smoothen interactions while at sea, providing clients a life-changing experience and a relaxed atmosphere between operators while adopting a respectful approach for the whale sharks and also for other operators in the area, even if it means waiting little longer.
+Adopting the code of conduct will only smooth interactions while at sea.
+It provides clients with a life-changing experience and a relaxed atmosphere between operators while adopting a respectful approach for the whale sharks and also for other operators in the area; even if it means waiting little longer.